cchio/deep-pwning/README.md

-# DEEP-PWNING (dpwn)
-Deep-pwning is a lightweight framework for experimenting with machine learning models with the goal of evaluating their robustness against a motivated adversary.
 <p align="center">
   <img src="https://github.com/cchio/deep-pwning/blob/master/dpwn/repo-assets/dpwn-splash.png?raw=true" alt="Deep-pwning splash"/>
 </p>
+Deep-pwning is a lightweight framework for experimenting with machine learning models with the goal of evaluating their robustness against a motivated adversary.

 ## Background
 Researchers have found that it is surprisingly trivial to trick a machine learning model (classifier, clusterer, regressor etc.) into making an objectively wrong decisions.
 This field of research is called [Adversarial Machine Learning](https://people.eecs.berkeley.edu/~tygar/papers/SML2/Adversarial_AISEC.pdf).
 It is not hyperbole to claim that any motivated attacker can bypass any machine learning system, given enough information and time.
 However, this issue is often overlooked when architects and engineers design and build machine learning systems.
 The consequences are worrying when these systems are put into use in critical scenarios, such as in the medical, transportation, financial, or security-related fields.